-- 21.7.1 An employee who is authorized to telework must complete a MobileWorker, Teleworking and Hoteling Agreement form, Attachment B, and if approved by the Appointing Authority, the MobileWorker, Teleworking and Hoteling Agreement Teleworking Agreement form will be signed.
-The MobileWorker, Teleworking and Hoteling Agreement Teleworking Agreement Teleworking Agreement Agreement Agreement Teleworking Agreement A - A. Productivity standards; - B. Employee responsibilities for adherence to all laws, rules, policies, procedures, regulations; - C. Schedule and timekeeping requirements; - D. Compliance and security requirements for equipment, sensitive or confidential data; - E. A listing of equipment provided to employee, its proper use and maintenance of County equipment; - F. Reporting of injuries and other required safety measures; - G. Acknowledging that the teleworking arrangement can be terminated or modified by the County at any time; - H. Verification that County Information and Technology Security Standards are met; and - I. Verification that the County's Safety guidelines provided in the Safety Checklist.
-Attachment A, are met and adhered to.
+- 21.7.1 An employee who is authorized to telework must complete a MobileWorker, Teleworking and Hoteling Agreement, Attachment B, and if approved by the Appointing Authority, the MobileWorker, Teleworking and Hoteling Agreement will be signed.
+The MobileWorker, Teleworking and Hoteling Agreement details the expectations of the employee authorized to Telework, including, but not limited to: - A. Productivity standards; - B. Employee responsibilities for adherence to all laws, rules, policies, procedures, regulations; - C. Schedule and timekeeping requirements; - D. Compliance and security requirements for equipment, sensitive or confidential data; - E. A listing of equipment provided to employee, its proper use and maintenance of County equipment; - F. Reporting of injuries and other required safety measures; - G. Acknowledging that the teleworking arrangement can be terminated or modified by the County at any time; - H. Verification that County Information and Technology Security Standards are met; and - I. Verification that the County's Safety guidelines provided in the Safety Checklist, Attachment A, are met and adhered to.